M66B/FairEmail/docs/FAQ-pt-rBR.md

 * *tamanho do texto*: para três tamanhos de texto diferentes
 * *visualização compacta*: para mensagens mais compactas e uma fonte de mensagem menor

-In the display section of the settings you can enable or disable:
+In the display section of the settings you can enable or disable for example:

 * *Caixa de entrada unificada*: para desativar a caixa de entrada unificada e mostrar pastas distintas no lugar da caixa unificada
-* *Agrupar por data*: mostrar cabeçalhos de data acima de mensagens com a mesma data
-* *Junção de conversas*: para dasativar a junção de conversas e mostrar mensagens de forma individual
-* *Exibir fotos de contatos*: para ocultar fotos de contatos
-* *Exibir ícones de identificação*: para mostrar avatares de contato gerados
-* *Exibit nomes e endereços de e-mail*: para exibir nomes ou exibir nomes e endereços de e-mail
-* *Mostrar assunto em itálico*: para exibir o assunto como um texto normal
-* *Mostrar estrelas*: para ocultar estrelas (marcações)
-* *Mostrar pré-visualização da mensagem*: para exibir duas linhas do texto da mensagem
-* *Mostrar detalhes do endereço por padrão*: para expandir a seção de endereços por padrão
-* *Usar fonte monoespaçada para a mensagem*: para mostrar um tipo de texto com largura fixa para mensagens
-* *Exibir automaticamente a mensagem original para contatos conhecidos*: para mostrar automaticamente a mensagem original para contatos no seu dispositivo, por favor veja [esse FAQ](#user-content-faq35)
-* *Exibir automaticamente imagens para contatos conhecidos*: para exibir automaticamente imagens para contatos no seu dispositivo, por favor veja [esse FAQ](#user-content-faq35)
-* *Barra de ação da conversa*: para desativar a barra de navegação inferior
+* *Tabular style*: to show a linear list instead of cards
+* *Group by date*: show date header above messages with the same date
+* *Conversation threading*: to disable conversation threading and to show individual messages instead
+* *Conversation action bar*: to disable the bottom navigation bar
+* *Highlight color*: to select a color for the sender of unread messages
+* *Show contact photos*: to hide contact photos
+* *Show names and email addresses*: to show names or to show names and email addresses
+* *Show subject italic*: to show the message subject as normal text
+* *Show stars*: to hide stars (favorites)
+* *Show message preview*: to show 1-4 lines of the message text
+* *Show address details by default*: to expand the addresses section by default
+* *Automatically show original message for known contacts*: to automatically show original messages for contacts on your device, please read [this FAQ](#user-content-faq35)
+* *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)

 Note that messages can be previewed only when the message text was downloaded.
 Larger message texts are not downloaded by default on metered (generally mobile) networks.
-You can change this in the settings.
+You can change this in the connection settings.

-If the list of addresses is long, you can collapse the addresses section with the *less* icon at the top of the addresses section.

 Some people ask:

 * para mostrar o assunto em negrito, mas o negrito já é utilizado para destacar mensagens não lidas
-* para mostrar o endereço ou o assunto maior/menor, mas isso poderia interferir com a opção de tamanho do texto
-* para mostrar a estrela à esquerda, mas é muito mais fácil utilizar a estrela no lado direito

-Unfortunately, it is impossible to make everybody happy and adding lots of settings would not only be confusing, but also never be sufficient.
+* to move the star to the left, but it is much easier to operate the star on the right side

 <br />